bitmaybewise/python-playground/forecasting-time-series-data-with-prophet/README.md

 ### Building a simple model in Prophet

-Missing a link to the Keeling CO2 dataset.
-It can be found on the GitHub repository: https://github.com/PacktPublishing/Forecasting-Time-Series-Data-with-Prophet-Second-Edition/blob/main/data/co2-ppm-daily_csv.csv
+CSV file can be found on the GitHub: https://github.com/PacktPublishing/Forecasting-Time-Series-Data-with-Prophet-Second-Edition/blob/main/data/co2-ppm-daily_csv.csv

+## Chapter 04

+### Using monthly data

+CSV file can be found on the GitHub: https://github.com/PacktPublishing/Forecasting-Time-Series-Data-with-Prophet-Second-Edition/blob/main/data/AirPassengers.csv